Overnight Interest Rate

 The lower interest rate was necessary to encourage spending and support the economy which faced weaker growth prospects due to the onset of the COVID-19 pandemic.

-Currently, growth prospects have improved, but the period of recovery is expected to be long given the depth of the decline in 2020, and the resulting growth required to recover to pre-pandemic level.
+Currently, growth prospects have improved, but the period of recovery is expected to be long given the depth of the decline in 2020.

-The Bank of Canada expects the inflation rate in the Canadian economy to remain relatively low, and as such its overnight interest rate is expected to remain at its current level until 2023.
+The Bank of Canada does not expect the Canadian economy to reach its full production capacity until 2023, and as such its overnight interest rate is expected to remain at its current level until then.